New York’s RRE Ventures raises $265M for its new fund

 “You can’t pick a platform strategy that’s unique, but you can pick a platform strategy that your firm can uniquely execute,” she said.

 For RRE, that means helping startups connect with larger companies for potential partnerships, and also working with founders to better understand things like leadership and hiring.
-In some cases, she said the firm doesn’t have “the capabilities to deliver that type of training at scale,” so instead it it focuses on “what we call community learning — really kind of peer groups … across our companies so they can more easily get answers to their questions.”
+In some cases, she said the firm doesn’t have “the capabilities to deliver that type of training at scale,” so instead it focuses on “what we call community learning — really kind of peer groups … across our companies so they can more easily get answers to their questions.”

 Rishi said RRE has had fairly consistent fund sizes (it raised a $280 million sixth fund about four years ago), because its “sweet spot is Series As,” and raising a larger fund would mean investing in more late-stage deals.